Arturo Stable

+Early life and education

+Stable was born in Santiago de Cuba.
+His family later moved to Havana, where he completed formal studies in music and composition, earning a degree in percussion from the Amadeo Roldán Conservatory, followed by a degree in music education from Puebla State University.
+He later pursued contemporary writing and production at Berklee College of Music and completed a master’s degree in jazz composition and music business at the University of the Arts.

 Biography

-Stable was born in Santiago de Cuba and began formal music studies in early childhood, including piano and theory.
-His family later moved to Havana, where he studied percussion at the Amadeo Roldán Conservatory and earned his first degree.

 In 1993, Stable relocated to Puebla, Mexico, where he worked as a sideman across Latin jazz, rock, and traditional styles.
 He also began his career as an educator, teaching classical and Afro-Cuban percussion at the Puebla State University (Benemérita Universidad Autónoma de Puebla).

-He subsequently moved to the United States in 2001 to study at Berklee College of Music.
-Soon after that he became a foundational member and Dean of the Percussion Department at Musinetwork School of Music, a contemporary music online school.
+After his graduation from Berklee College of Music, he became a foundational member and Dean of the Percussion Department at Musinetwork School of Music, a contemporary music online school.

 Stable then began producing music albums.
 He has released 3 albums as a leader and 1 album as co-leader with Elio Villafranca.
 The album Jazz Meets the Classics, recorded together with Paquito D'Rivera, won the Best Latin Jazz Album category in the 16th Annual Latin GRAMMY Awards.
 Stable also featured in Money Jungle: Provocative in Blue by Terri Lyne Carrington, which won the Grammy for Best Jazz Vocal Album during the 56th Annual GRAMMY Awards.
+He also participated and helped direct various Jazz Music Festivals in the U.S. and abroad.

 He has performed at national and international jazz festivals including the San Francisco Jazz Festival and the Vitoria-Gasteiz jazz festival.
 He appeared at the 10th International Puebla Festival in Mexico.
 He also served as adjunct artistic director of the inaugural Puebla Jazz Festival, collaborating with the Puebla State University and other sponsoring institutions.